-Oliveira and Ferreira [21] suggested to perform a fast column generation by first applying a heuristic to quickly obtain a promising pattern with negative but not necessarily minimal reduced costs.
-Only if this pricing heuristic fails, the pricing problem is solved using an exact method.
-Such an approach can lead to a faster overall column generation, since significantly fewer calls of the usually much slower exact algorithm are typically needed.
+Oliveira and Ferreira [10] suggested to perform a fast column generation by first applying a heuristic to quickly obtain a promising pattern with negative, but not necessarily minimal, reduced costs.
+Only if this heuristic fails, the pricing problem is solved with an exact method.
+Such an approach can lead to a faster overall column generation, since significantly fewer calls of the usually much slower exact algorithm are needed in general.

-For the 3-stage 2BP we suggest to use a four level hierarchy of pricing algorithms.
-The first level is the greedy first fit heuristic respecting branching constraints (FFBC) shown in Fig. 3.
+For the 3-stage 2BP, we suggest to use a four level hierarchy of pricing algorithms.
+Each of these algorithms searches for a variable with negative reduced costs, and if it fails, the next algorithm from the hierarchy is applied to the pricing problem.
+In each of these pricing iterations, a single variable is generated.
+The first level of the hierarchy is the greedy first fit heuristic respecting branching constraints (FFBC) shown in Fig. 3.

 FFBC considers the items in the order given by the parameter list.
 One item i after the other is packed into the first stack it fits.
 If the item does not fit into any existing stack, a new stack is created in the first stripe it fits.
 If no such stripe exists and there is enough space left in the bin, a new stack is created and packed into a new stripe.
-Otherwise the algorithm proceeds with the next
+Otherwise the algorithm proceeds with the next item.
+If the addition of an item to a stack would increase the corresponding stripe's height, we check if enough vertical space is left in the bin and actually add the item with a probability of 50%.
+The constraints resulting from branching are handled as follows.
+At the beginning, we recursively look for items induced by the current item i.
+If i and any of the induced items stay in conflict with any other induced or already packed item (checkAndFindInduced(i, ind) returns false), none of these items is packed.
+Otherwise we immediately try to pack i and all the induced items returned by checkAndFindInduced(i, ind) in parameter ind.
+If this turns out to be impossible, we skip the whole chain of items.